 ARP reply is a unicast message from destination to source device containing the destination MAC address.

-The steps included in ARP process are as follows :-
+The steps included in the ARP process are as follows:-

-When a source wants to send a packet to destination device then,
+When a source wants to send a packet to the destination device then,

-- The source ARP cache is check if the ARP is resolved or not.
+1. The source ARP cache is checked if the ARP is resolved or not.
 If the ARP is not resolved, it puts the packet on hold and generates an ARP request.

-If the ARP is already resolved then the packet will be delivered to destination host.
+2. If the ARP is already resolved then the packet will be delivered to the destination host.

-- The ARP request is broadcast all over the network to find out the device having destination IP address.
+3. The ARP request is broadcast all over the network to find out the device has a destination IP address.

-- When the device having the destination IP address receives the ARP request, it updates it’s own ARP cache.
+4. When the device having the destination IP address receives the ARP request, it updates its own ARP cache.

-- The destination host machine generates an ARP reply containing it’s own MAC address.
+5. The destination host machine generates an ARP reply containing its own MAC address.

-- Now,the device having the source IP address receives the ARP reply and update it’s ARP cache.
+6. Now, the device having the source IP address receives the ARP reply and updates its ARP cache.

-- Since,both source and destination IP address and MAC address are available now therefore the packet is delivered to the destination host.
+7. Since, both source and destination IP address and MAC address are available now, therefore, the packet is delivered to the destination host.

 Now, we have taken an idea about the ARP protocol.
 Let’s see about the packet flow.

-Now we will understand how the packet is delivered to destination when the destination is present in same network(network of the source).
+Now we will understand how the packet is delivered to the destination when the destination is present in the same network(network of the source).

-Now how source device will know that the destination is present in same or different network.
-Let us understand :-
+Now how to source device will know that the destination is present in the same or different network.
+Let us understand:-

-AND operation is performed between source IP address, source subnet mask and destination IP address, source subnet mask.
-If the resultant of both is same then the destination is present in the same network otherwise in different network.
+AND operation is performed between the source IP address, source subnet mask and destination IP address, source subnet mask.
+If the resultant of both are the same then the destination is present in the same network otherwise in a different network.

 Let us try to ping host B from host A.

-The switch broadcast the ARP request as the entry in the ethernet header is FFFF.FFFF.FFFF (broadcast MAC address).
+The switch broadcasts the ARP request as the entry in the ethernet header is FFFF.FFFF.FFFF (broadcast MAC address).

-Now the host B unicast the ARP reply to the host A which is recieved by the switch which in turn forward it to the host A as shown in the above 2 figures.
+Now the host B unicast the ARP reply to host A which is received by the switch which in turn forward it to host A as shown in the above 2 figures.

-The switch is able to unicast the reply because the switch has put an entry for host A in it MAC table when the host A broadcast the ARP request.in the same way,switch has also put an entry for the host B when the switch recieves the ARP reply.
+The switch is able to unicast the reply because the switch has put an entry for host A in its MAC table when hosting A broadcasts the ARP request.in the same way, a switch has also put an entry for the host B when the switch receives

 Now the ARP has been resolved and the ICMP will be unicast to the host B from host A(as shown above).

-Now the ICMP akcnowledgement packet will be unicast from host B to host A i.e. host B is successfully ping from host A as shown in the above figures.
+Now the ICMP acknowledgement packet will be unicast from host B to host A i.e. host B is successfully pinged from host A as shown in the above figures.